judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-08-edinburgh-free-walking-tour.markdown

 And who knows, maybe one day **I can get a clone of myself** to help me write this blog!

-{% cloudinary default /assets/images/2018/01/free-walking-tour-edinburgh-national-museum-scottland-dolly-sheep.jpg alt="A close-up photo of Dolly the Sheep, the first mammal to be cloned" description="Dolly the Sheep in the National Museum of Scotland in Edinburgh" %}
+{% cloudinary /assets/images/2018/01/free-walking-tour-edinburgh-national-museum-scottland-dolly-sheep.jpg alt="A close-up photo of Dolly the Sheep, the first mammal to be cloned" description="Dolly the Sheep in the National Museum of Scotland in Edinburgh" %}

 On a final note, the guides of this (and all) free walking tours are not paid at all for the tour they provide.
 They earn money only on tips from tour participants.
 So if you think the job they did was good, **be sure to recognize them for that**.
 Keeping in mind that a normal paid tour costs around 27£, offering a +10£ will go a long way for the guide and is really nothing at all for you as a participant. **Be generous!**